-- An ability to organise, practise and complete nursing functions in stable situations with limited direct supervision; - Observation and assessment skills to recognise and report deviations from stable conditions; Flexibility in the capacity to undertake work across the broad range of nursing activity and/or competency in a specialised area of practice; and/or - Communication and interpersonal skills to assist in meeting psycho-social needs of individuals/groups.

-- (a) Pay point 4 refers to the pay point to which an EN has been appointed. - (b) An Employee will be appointed to this pay point based on training and experience including: Not more than one further year of practical experience in the provision of nursing care and/or services in addition to the experience, skill and knowledge requirements specified for pay point 3; and the undertaking of inservice training, subject to its provision by the employing agency, from time to time.
+- An ability to organise, practise and complete nursing functions in stable situations with limited direct supervision; - Observation and assessment skills to recognise and report deviations from stable conditions; Flexibility in the capacity to undertake work across the broad range of nursing activity and/or competency in a specialised area of practice; and/or - Communication and interpersonal skills to assist in meeting psycho-social needs of individuals/groups. - A.2.4 Enrolled Nurse (With Notation) Pay point 4 - (a) Pay point 4 refers to the pay point to which an EN has been appointed. - (b) An Employee will be appointed to this pay point based on training and experience including: Not more than one further year of practical experience in the provision of nursing care and/or services in addition to the experience, skill and knowledge requirements specified for pay point 3; and the undertaking of inservice training, subject to its provision by the employing agency, from time to time.